shinysu/Build2Learn_Oct5/README.md

  navbar.csv - The output file containing the url of the home page and a list of navigation urls.

 all_links.py - extracts all links and titles from homepage of a website

+Content_Extractor.py - extracts the title, first and last paragraph from a web page